sozialhelden/brokenlift/README.md

 If you want to use SQLite instead of MySQL please replace the content `config/database.yml` with the content of `config/database_sqlite.yml`

+## API
+The project features a RESTful API which can be used to extract the scraped data.
+The default response format is JSON but other formats are also supported.

+You will find a minimalistic but at least up-to-date [API documentation](https://github.com/sozialhelden/brokenlift/wiki/API) in the wiki.

 ## Screenshot